saikonen/metaflow-dbt-extension/README.md

 - having them already present in the execution environment
 - supplying them with the `@environment` decorator in the flow (this still ends up bundling secrets into the package, but is good for testing)
 - hydrating environment variables with the `@secrets` decorator from a secret manager.

+## Examples

+Check out the example flows in the `/examples` folder for detailed usage.